 Hi!
 I am Ivan and I live in Warsaw.
 On this page I am writing about acoustics, loudspeakers and programming.
-I'm working as a full-stack developer for Visual Watermark i Watermarkly.
+I'm working as a full-stack developer for Visual Watermark, Watermarkly and PDF Unlimited.

 Is Chromecast Audio Bit-Perfect?